-Don’t Assume Online Classes are Easy: It’s true that you can complete online coursework more at your leisure, but that doesn’t make the material easier.
+Don’t Assume Online Classes are Easy: It’s true that you can complete online coursework more at your leisure, but that doesn’t make the material any easier.
 If anything, online classes can be harder because you aren’t going to a lecture class, you’re learning on your own, and it’s entirely possible to just forget about the class if you don’t actively plan time for it.

 Learn Your Resources: Spend some time playing around with the EAGLE page for your online class.
 Click links, open tabs, download documents.
 This will make it easier when you need to find something on EAGLE, because you’ll have an understanding of how it’s organized.
 If you have questions, email your instructor.
-Be patient with their responses as they are also balancing a lot.

 Block Your Work Time: Have dedicated study blocks for each class.
 Working on the same class at the same times each week helps you build a routine that is easier to manage.
 Do not try to convince yourself to work.
 Instead, focus on a specific class on specific days and times because it is what you do MWF at 4PM, for example.

 Set Up a Good Workspace: Set up good lighting and comfortable seating.
 Lighting in the room should be at least as bright as the computer screen to avoid eye strain.
-Try to Eliminate Distractions.
+Try to eliminate distractions.
 Limit social media; don’t have it open in another tab.
 If you’re working on an assignment that doesn’t need Wi-Fi, then turn it off.
 Putting a barrier between yourself and a social media account can help.
 Try to find a quiet place to study.
 Let family members or housemates know not to distract you when you are “in class.”

 Break Down Tasks: Look ahead at your assignments and try to schedule them in your calendar in small increments.
 Have a paper or project?
 Mark off the weeks until it’s due every week, then add in a goal each week for what you’d like to get done for that project.
 What do you have due every week for the class?
 Mark down what days you’ll get what done.
 Have a response and a vocab test every week?
 Maybe do the response over the weekend and make flashcards for next week’s vocab test every Wednesday.